tum-ewk/ficus/doc/tutorial.rst

     wind_2,1,...,0,0,1e6,0,0...
     boiler,1,...,0,0,1e6,0,0...

-Run the model and take a look at the ``elec`` timeseries result figure again.
+Run the model and take a look at the ``elec`` time-series result figure again.
 You can see how the number of start-up's is reduced to minimize start-up costs.

 .. image:: NewFactory/MIP_Partload/start-up/elec-timeseries.*
    :width: 95%